divyanshmaybe/Agentic-Trading-Platform/shared/js/README.md

 ## Usage

-These utilities provide a consistent interface across all BullReckon services, whether built with FastAPI (Python) or Express (JavaScript).
+These utilities provide a consistent interface across all AgentInvest services, whether built with FastAPI (Python) or Express (JavaScript).
 Each service can import the appropriate utilities based on its technology stack.

 ```